dineshchhantyal/chart_gizmo/docs/index.md

 # Chart Gizmo

-H5Gizmos Library wrapper for Chart.js for creating applications including interactive charts.
+A [H5Gizmos](https://github.com/AaronWatters/H5Gizmos) Library wrapper for [Chart.js](https://www.chartjs.org/) for creating applications including interactive charts.

 This documentation will help you get started with Chart Gizmo, show you examples, explain the API, and demonstrate the command-line tools.